lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/virtual_machines_tools.md

 As the build starts in a VM, you may not have access to all your files.
 It is usually bad practice to refer to local files from inside a definition file anyway as this reduces reproducibility.
-However common directories are available by default.
+However, common directories are available by default.
 For others, care must be taken.
 In short:

 * `/home/$USER`, `/scratch/$USER` are available and should be used `/scratch/\<group>` also works for
 * all groups the users is in `/projects/\<group>` similar, but is read-only!
 So don't use this to